-Top 10 Way to Avoid the Freshman (or Senior) 15!
+Top 10 Tips to Avoid the Freshman (or Senior) 15!

-Whether you live in the dorms, have an apartment or are a commuter, these tips can help you to avoid the weight gain often seen while in college.
+Whether you live in the dorms, have an apartment or are a commuter, these top 10 tips can help you to avoid the weight gain often seen while in college.

-1. If in the dorms, make sure and stock your dorm fridge and room with healthy snacks and quick on the go items.
-Examples: fiber or protein bars, light popcorn, low fat yogurt and milk, high fiber cereals, fruit, and healthy soups (No Ramon noodles!).
+- Prepare Healthy Snacks: If living in dorms, make sure and stock your fridge and living space with healthy snacks and quick on-the-go items.
+Examples: fiber or protein bars, light popcorn, low-fat yogurt, high-fiber cereals, fruit and healthy soups.
+(No Ramen Noodles!)

-2. Eat breakfast daily and pack healthy snacks for in between classes so you don't get too hungry later in the day when you aren't in class.
+- Eat Breakfast: Eating breakfast daily and packing healthy snacks for in between classes will prevent you from getting too hungry and binge eating later.

-5. Reduce late night fast foods (Chinese, pizza, etc.).
-If in an apartment, invest in a George Foreman or some healthy frozen meals so you can eat some healthier meals at home.
+- Cook from Home: If in an apartment, invest in a small, portable grill or some healthy frozen options so you can prepare healthier meals at home.

-7. Work out, work out, work out!
-Exercising can help reduce stress, make you sleep more soundly and help you to concentrate better in class.
+- Work Out, Work Out, Work Out!
+Exercising can reduce stress, help you sleep more soundly and allow you to concentrate better in class.
 It's a proven fact!
-The Shannon Center offers FREE classes and gym membership to all students so use it to your advantage.
-Even try going for a walk around the track in between classes.
+The Shannon Center offers FREE classes and gym membership to all students, so use it to your advantage.
+If the gym isn't your scene, try going for a walk around Lake Marion in between classes.

-8. Skip the sugary and caffeinated high calorie beverages (Monsters, Red Bulls, coffee drinks, pops, juices, etc.).
+- Don't Drink Away Calories: Skip the sugary and caffeinated high-calorie beverages like Monsters, Red Bulls, coffee drinks, soda pops and artificially flavored juices.
 Drink water, crystal light or diet juice to reduce the empty calories.

-9. Make healthier choices if dining in the cafeteria.
-Limit the fried foods (chicken fingers, fries, etc), fatty meats (burgers, hot dogs) and high fat items (such as cheese, sauces, gravies, mayo etc).
-Choose grilled or baked items, foods made with whole grains and reduced-fat condiments.
-Try and add a fruit or vegetable to your meals to add some nutrition and fiber.
+- Make Health-Conscious Dining Decisions: The SXU Diner is convenient and offers several healthy meal options.
+Limit the fried foods (chicken fingers, fries, etc), fatty meats (burgers, hot dogs) and high-fat items (such as cheese, sauces, gravies, mayo etc).
+Instead, choose grilled or baked items, foods made with whole grains and reduced-fat condiments.
+Also, try to add a fruit or vegetable to your meals to add some nutrition and fiber.

-10. Eating smaller meals throughout the day that are low in fat and sugar while also adding in at least 30 minutes of physical activity can help keep your energy levels more stable though the day, thus allowing you to be more productive (and also avoid that college weight gain).
+- Eat Light and Often: Eating several small meals throughout the day, which are low in fat and sugar, and adding in at least 30 minutes of physical activity can keep your energy levels more stable though the day, thus allowing you to be more productive.

 Kelly Devine, MS, RD, LDN, CPT